-Our spectacular foreshore extends for 11.16 kilometres from Port Melbourne, through St Kilda to Elwood.
-The foreshore provides an important habitat for indigenous vegetation and wildlife and an oasis for locals and visitors alike.
+Our spectacular foreshore extends for 11 kilometres from Port Melbourne, through St Kilda to Elwood.
+Our beaches and foreshore are popular with both locals and visitors.
+They are also an important habitat for indigenous vegetation and wildlife.

 Our beaches can be accessed by public transport and they offer lots of great walking and cycling trails.

 Along our foreshore, you can enjoy a wide range of activities like swimming, sunbathing, picnics, BBQs, walking, jogging, bike riding, beach volleyball, beach tennis, triathlons, paddle boarding, kayaking, angling, sailing and sky diving.

 Our spectacular foreshore is home to popular sporting and cultural events, shopping experiences, restaurants, cafes and entertainment venues.
 Before you go, check out our listings of What’s on or Major events and road closures to help plan your trip.

 Facilities along the foreshore include bicycle and pedestrian pathways, boating and sporting facilities, restaurants, pavilions, children's playgrounds, BBQs, public toilets and car parking.

 Exercising your dog on our beaches is a great way to enjoy the outdoors.
 There are rules about where and when dogs can be on the beach.
 For more information check out our foreshore map or visit Dog parks and beaches

 We are working to make our beaches more accessible for everyone.
 Find out more at Accessible Beaches